Passivhaus – Are you interested in constructing your next project to Passive House (Passivhaus) standards or to Net Zero?

 See our case studies to find out more on the Larsen truss system.

-Achieving Passive House certification can be an expensive process.
-Benefits can be achieved from following Passive House principles but not going as far as achieving certification.
-The initial build costs of a Passive House will still be more than a conventional build, but energy costs for the lifetime of the home will be significantly less.
+Achieving Passivhaus certification can be an expensive process.
+Benefits can be achieved from following Passivhaus principles but not going as far as achieving certification.
+The initial build costs of a Passivhaus will still be more than a conventional build, but energy costs for the lifetime of the home will be significantly less.

 Proof of low-cost utility bills will create more worth than a certificate in terms of the valuation of a building.

-Speak to one of our advisors today on how you can build towards the Passive House standard.
-Early involvement is key when planning to build PassiveHouse.
+Speak to one of our advisors today on how you can build towards the Passivhaus standard.
+Early involvement is key when planning to build Passivhaus.

 Helping to build greener and react to the climate change emergency we actively promote the use of materials with low embodied carbon, helping achieve NET Zero, Passivhaus build standard.
 Manufacturing timber frames for commercial buildings, residential developments, and private self-builders.
 This enables the client to have a final product which requires very little energy and heating.